Where did the inspiration for Branch come about?

 My days consist of an interesting combination of things that people traditionally associate with CEOs (meeting with investors, hiring, long-term planning) and “in-the-weeds” tasks (assembling furniture, mopping the showroom floors, meeting with potential customers).
 I also spend a huge amount of time refining our operations and supply chain strategies, which are essential to making sure our customers get their furniture on time.

-Bureau offers an end-to-end service for companies looking to furnish their office space.
+Branch offers an end-to-end service for companies looking to furnish their office space.
 How do digital initiatives – user experience design for example – play in a role in the company’s offerings?

 We’re creating a digital experience that has never before existed in this industry.
 Our competitors often don’t offer much more than a landing page, so something as simple as our e-commerce experience is a huge step in the right direction.
-What will be more exciting is the customer’s ability to easily manage all of their office furniture inventory from a centralized platform on Bureau’s site.
+What will be more exciting is the customer’s ability to easily manage all of their office furniture inventory from a centralized platform on Branch’s site.
 It will completely change the way businesses interact with office furniture.

 What do you think makes a great office space?